avapolzin/goodenough_gaia_cmds/README.md

 ## Getting Started

 This lightweight code is designed to auto-generate CMDs from Gaia data based on a simple object name search.
-While not using a sophisiticated selection function suited to *research* purposes, results are good enough for pedagogical use, including explaining SSPs (or CSPs as the case may be), "fitting" isochrones, and recovering age/distance/metallicity for open and globular clusters.
+While not using a sophisiticated selection function suited to *research* purposes, results are good enough for pedagogical use, including explaining SSPs (or CSPs as the case may be), "fitting" isochrones, and recovering age/distance/metallicity for nearby stellar populations.

 ```python
 import gaiacmds